Writing Spy Fiction with an Unputdownable Plot

 So, there are the four keys to developing an amazing spy novel plot: blockbuster concept, killer logline, flawless structure and epic narrative drive.
 Of course there’s still a lot of work to do; we’ll cover other tips in further articles in the series.

-If you’d like to discuss the ideas in the article, please email me .
-If you thought it was good then please share it using the buttons below.
+If you’d like to discuss the ideas in the article, please email me.
+Otherwise, feel free to share it using the buttons below.